Ask AI

 Diagnostic procedures

-Upper gastrointestinal endoscopy: as per IDSA 2017 guidelines, Consider obtaining a duodenal aspirate in patients in whom there is a suspected diagnosis of Giardia, Strongyloides, Cystoisospora, or microsporidia infection.
+Upper gastrointestinal endoscopy: as per IDSA 2017 guidelines, consider obtaining a duodenal aspirate in patients in whom there is a suspected diagnosis of Giardia, Strongyloides, Cystoisospora, or microsporidia infection.

 C